sne3ks/ExodeDoc/source/includes/_advance.md

 ```

-To receive date from the board, Exode use Listener.
-A Listener listen the incoming data, when a value comes
+To receive date from the board, Exode uses Listener.
+A Listener listens to the incoming data, when a value comes
 with the excepted key, the listener will call a callback function with the incoming value as argument.

 ###Board.addListener(updateFunction, key, isInfinite=False)